PhD in Education

-The PhD in Educational Leadership Development and Learning Technologies is a rigorous program designed to prepare students for careers as educational researchers, scholars and teachers.
+The PhD in Education is a rigorous program designed to prepare students for careers as educational researchers, scholars and teachers.
 The program involves intensive coursework in education and educational research.

 This highly competitive full-time program is small by design, admitting approximately 6-10 students per cohort.
 Students have the opportunity to apply for research or teaching assistantships that provide a generous stipend, tuition remission, and a health insurance subsidy.

-Students in the PhD in Educational Leadership Development and Learning Technologies program may choose one of two concentrations.
+Students in the PhD in Education program may choose one of two concentrations.

 Science, Technology, Engineering and Mathematics (STEM) Education